 In cases of acquired zinc deficiency, the doses required for zinc supplementation are variable, depending on the underlying cause.
 Patients with malabsorption may need higher doses for response to treatment.
 Compresses and emollients applied at the affected areas may help in re-epithelialization when used along with zinc supplementation.

 Acrodermatitis enteropathica is a rare skin disorder associated with zinc deficiency.
-The primary caregiver and nurse practitioner must be aware of its presentation and refer the patient to the appropriate specialist to avoid the long-term morbidity.
+The primary caregiver and nurse practitioner must be aware of its presentation and refer the patient to the appropriate specialist to avoid long-term morbidity.
 Patients treated with zinc have a 100% response, but without zinc, the disorder can lead to premature death.
-Pharmacist should assist the healthcare team in monitoring for complications.
+Pharmacists should assist the healthcare team in monitoring for complications.
 Untreated children will exhibit growth retardation, infections, and severe dermatitis.
 (Level V)